ElliotRedhead/YourInventoryManager/README.md

 #### Running the compose services

 The project has been divided into separate docker services, the frontend (react-ui), express api (express-api) and postgreSQL database (postgres).
+Populate all .env files, based on the keys in the .env.default files.
 All of these can be started with the command: `docker compose up`

 #### Accessing the postgreSQL database